askmike/gekko/README.md

 I'm developing Gekko fully open source in the hope of getting feedback from folks with more experience in this field.
 Because I not only want to attract programmers I am doing my best to make the code as readable as possible, this includes a lot of comments and probably not the most efficient (but expressive) code.

 As this is a learning experience for me all feedback is extremely appreciated.
-If you don't want to contribute to the code you can always just send me an [email](mailto:mike@mvr.me).
+If you don't want to contribute to the code you can always just send me an [email](mailto:mike@mvr.me) or leave feedback in the [Gekko thread on the bitcointalk forum](https://bitcointalk.org/index.php?topic=209149.0).

 *Use Gekko at you own risk.*